 WhatsApp, one of the most popular live chat services devised by Meta, offers a version of the program tailored for seller needs: WhatsApp Business.

-With WhatsApp messages, you can have conversations with customers from anywhere and build a personal connection with your customers, who will feel valued and be more inclined to buy from you.
+With messaging apps like WhatsApp, you can have conversations with customers from anywhere and build a personal connection with your customers, who will feel valued and be more inclined to buy from you.

 You can integrate your WhatsApp Business into your Facebook Catalog, or into your Easy website, the eCommerce website by Nembol.